Valley Forge Tooling

 Procurement built in

-Outbound buying links for suggested tools, plus an optional “Live Options” search that can pull real product pages from major suppliers so you can compare options without leaving the workflow.
+Outbound buying links for suggested tools, plus “Live Options” to pull real product pages from major suppliers so you can compare options without leaving the workflow.

-Optional advanced output generates controller‑aware program text and a backplot view.
-It expands common drilling/tapping canned cycles on a best‑effort basis so you can sanity‑check motion before cutting.
+Optional advanced output generates controller‑aware program text and a backplot view, then surfaces sanity checks before you cut.
+It expands common drilling/tapping canned cycles on a best‑effort basis so you can see what a program is doing.

 Why machinists keep it open